Optimization and Problem Solving of Pandora FMS

 This prevents performance from degrading over time as the system works.

-After doing these operations, execute:
+After doing these operations, run:

 FLUSH TABLES;

-From the MySQL manual:
+From MySQL manual:

 For InnoDB tables, OPTIMIZE TABLE is mapped to ALTER TABLE, which rebuilds the table to update index statistics and free unused space in the clustered index”.